richardjtelford/lice-at-the-limit/README.md

  The Norwegian data need downloading manually - there is an API but registration as complex as simply downloading the data.

 The pipeline that processes all the data and produces the manuscript is managed by the `targets` package.
 File `0-make.R` will initiate the process.

+## Licence

+Code is licensed under the MIT license.
+The manuscript and other text is licensed under the Creative Commons Attribution 4.0 International License (CC-BY).
+A small amount of data are included in the repository, extracted from a corrupted PDF file.
+These data are covered by a CC-BY-NC-ND license held by Irish Government.